City-of-Helsinki/hauki-admin-ui/README.md

 ## Type instantiation is excessively deep and possibly infinite

-At the times the compilation might fail to the following error while running development server locally causing the developer to restart the server whenever the error occurs and slowing down the development.
+At the times the compilation might fail to the following error while running the development server locally causing the developer to restart the server whenever the error occurs and slows down the development.

 ```
 Type instantiation is excessively deep and possibly infinite